-- (1) Interest income on obligations of the United States and its possessions to the extent includable in gross income for federal tax purposes. - (2) Interest or dividend income on obligations or securities of any authority, commission or instrumentality of the United States or of the state of West Virginia to the extent includable in gross income for federal income tax purposes but exempt from state income taxes under the laws of the United States or of the State of West Virginia including federal interest or dividends paid to shareholders of a regulated investment company, under Section 852 of the Internal Revenue Code. - (3) Any amount included in federal adjusted gross income for federal income tax purposes for the taxable year that is not included in federal adjusted gross income under WV Code (11-21-1 et seq.). - (4) The amount of any refund or credit for overpayment of income taxes imposed by this state, or any other taxing jurisdiction, to the extent properly included in gross income for federal income tax purposes. - (5) Annuities, retirement allowances, returns of contributions and any other benefit received under the WV Public Employees Retirement System, the WV Teachers Retirement System, Federal Civil Service, and all forms of military retirement, including regular armed forces, reserves and National Guard including any survivorship annuities derived to the extent includable in gross income for federal tax purposes.
-Modification cannot exceed \$2,000.00. - (6) All benefits received under the West Virginia Department of Public Safety Death, Disability, and Retirement Fund or retirement income received as pensions or annuities from any qualified West Virginia or local police deputy sheriffs' or firefighters' retirement system. - (7) For taxable years beginning January 1, 2003, an additional \$20,000.00 of military retirement pay from regular armed forces, reserves and National Guard, and survivor's annuities to the extent included for federal income tax purposes.
-Beginning January 1, 2018, all military retirement pay is excluded from Personal Income Tax. - (8) Federal adjusted income in the amount of \$8,000.00 received from any source by any person who has attained the age of 65, or by any person certified by the proper authority as permanently and totally disabled, regardless of age.
+- (1) Interest income on obligations of the United States and its possessions to the extent includable in gross income for federal tax purposes. - (2) Interest or dividend income on obligations or securities of any authority, commission or instrumentality of the United States or of the state of West Virginia to the extent includable in gross income for federal income tax purposes but exempt from state income taxes under the laws of the United States or of the State of West Virginia including federal interest or dividends paid to shareholders of a regulated investment company, under Section 852 of the Internal Revenue Code.

+- (3) Any amount included in federal adjusted gross income for federal income tax purposes for the taxable year that is not included in federal adjusted gross income under WV Code (11-21-1 et seq.). - (4) The amount of any refund or credit for overpayment of income taxes imposed by this state, or any other taxing jurisdiction, to the extent properly included in gross income for federal income tax purposes. - (5) Annuities, retirement allowances, returns of contributions and any other benefit received under the WV Public Employees Retirement System, the WV Teachers Retirement System, and Federal Civil Service, including any survivorship annuities derived to the extent includable in gross income for federal tax purposes.
+Modification cannot exceed \$2,000.00. - (6) All benefits received under the West Virginia Department of Public Safety Death, Disability, and Retirement Fund or retirement income received as pensions or annuities from any qualified West Virginia or local police deputy sheriffs' or firefighters' retirement system. - (7) Retirement income from the uniformed services, including Army, Navy, Marines, Air Force, Coast Guard, Public Health Service, National Oceanic Atmospheric Administration, reserves, and National Guard paid by the United States or by this state after December 31, 2018, including any survivorship annuities, to the extent included in federal adjusted gross income for the taxable year. - (8) Federal adjusted income in the amount of \$8,000.00 received from any source by any person who has attained the age of 65, or by any person certified by the proper authority as permanently and totally disabled, regardless of age.
 Provided that: the total amount in the previous modifications does not exceed \$8,000.00.
 If the total amount of modifications is less than \$8,000.00 the amount allowed in this section is the difference between \$8,000.00 and the sum of the previous modifications.
-A surviving spouse is eligible for this modification, subject to the same limits. - (9) The first \$2,000 of deposits made to medical savings accounts offset by any withdrawals made for purposes other than payment of medical expenses if the medical savings account qualifies under West Virginia law but not under federal law for such treatment.
+A surviving spouse is eligible for this modification, subject to the same limits. - (9) The first \$2,000 of deposits made to medical savings accounts offset by any withdrawals made for purposes other than payment of medical expenses if the medical savings account qualifies under West Virginia law but not under federal law for such treatment. - (10) Any other income which this state is prohibited from taxing under the laws of the United States including, but not limited to, tier I retirement benefits as defined in Section 86(d)(4) of the Internal Revenue Code.